The North Carolina School of

 For many, the idea of a massage is a luxurious and exclusive vacation treat that can cap a relaxing weekend away from the daily stresses of life.
 Seldom do people consider the clinical effects of bodywork and what it may offer them.
 Relaxation work, often referred to as Swedish massage, is a wonderful experience that possesses many health benefits to the recipient but rarely digs into the depth of musculoskeletal issues.

-Clinical bodywork, on the other hand, is designed to progressively peel the layers back, often targeting a few areas of the body in a session in order to gain long-term relief.
+Clinical Bodywork, on the other hand, is designed to progressively peel the layers back, often targeting a few areas of the body in a session in order to gain long-term relief.
 Speaking of digging, Let’s dig a little deeper into what benefits await the client of a true clinical bodywork session.

 Pain Relief